Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Model and main assumptions

-Assumption~\ref{asu:coef} guarantees that the process $(X_t)$ is well-defined and stationary; see~\cite[Section~15.3]{kulikHeavyTailedTimeSeries2020}.
-It imposes that the innovations have at least a finite moment of order larger than 1, and that the coefficient sequence $(a_j)$, while forming a divergent series and thus granting the long memory property to $(X_t)$, is able to accommodate potentially heavy tails of the innovations.
-Our main goal is to derive a central limit theorem for partial sums of subordinated long memory linear time series, in the sense of \cite[Section~4.2.5]{beranLongMemoryProcessesProbabilistic2013}, taking the form
+\begin{remark}[On Assumption~\ref{asu:coef}] Assumption~\ref{asu:coef} guarantees that the process $(X_t)$ is well-defined and stationary; see~\cite[Section~15.3]{kulikHeavyTailedTimeSeries2020}.
+It imposes that the innovations have at least a finite moment of order larger than 1, and that the coefficient sequence $(a_j)$, while forming a divergent series and thus granting the long memory property to $(X_t)$, is able to accommodate potentially heavy tails of the innovations. \end{remark}